The Method

 Advanced reading.
 The theoretical foundations behind the Logic API.
 For practical usage, see the Quickstart.
 For the full benchmark data, see Benchmarks.

 Ejentum is built on a single claim: language model failures are structural, not informational.
 Models fail not because they lack knowledge, but because they take reasoning shortcuts under pressure.
-This page explains the cognitive science behind RA²R, the six failure dimensions, and the design principles that make structured scaffolding work.
+The solution is not to add more knowledge.
+It is to harness the intelligence the model already has, channeling it through structured cognitive operations that prevent decay over long execution chains.
+This page explains the science behind RA²R, the four harnesses (Reasoning, Code, Anti-Deception, Memory), and the design principles that make cognitive harnessing work.

 The Thesis

 Retrieval-Augmented Generation solves an information problem.
 It gives the model facts it doesn't have. documents, context, grounded data.
-Ejentum solves a different problem: it gives the model the correct cognitive operation to apply to facts it already has.
+Ejentum solves a different problem: it harnesses the reasoning power the model already has.
+The model does not need more information.
+It needs the right cognitive operation activated at the right moment.

 The distinction matters because most LLM failures in production are not information failures.
 A model with perfect recall can still: